-Apple iPhone 5 and 4S are the Q4 bestsellers, followed by the Samsung Galaxy S III
+Apple iPhone 5 and 4S are the Q4 bestsellers, followed by the Samsung Galaxy S III36

 Boston, MA - February 20, 2013 - According to the latest research from Strategy Analytics, Apple's iPhone 5 overtook Samsung's Galaxy S3 to become the world's best-selling smartphone model for the first time ever in the fourth quarter of 2012.
 A rich touchscreen, extensive distribution and generous operator subsidies have propelled the iPhone 5 to the top spot.